 Key Concern: Conflict avoidance.
 Survey Questions 9, 16, 21, 25.

-36% of respondents agreed that they have been harmed or had seen harm during a conflict within the presbytery.
+36% of respondents agreed that they have been harmed or had seen harm during a conflict within the Presbytery.
 This includes 33% of all white respondents and 38% of all BIPOC respondents.